 Bridging the Old with the New

 You will inevitably need to work with older SDKs or libraries that use completion handlers.
-You can bridge this "old world" to the new async/await world using withCheckedThrowingContinuation.
+Even in 2026, many battle-tested enterprise frameworks and system-level APIs still rely on the "old world" closure-based patterns.
+You can bridge this gap to the modern SwiftUI Concurrency ecosystem using withCheckedThrowingContinuation.

 Before: Completion Handler